ucd-library/aggie-experts/doc/experts-deploy-harvest.md

 ## Import the data

 Once you have a cache of data ready, we can import that into the new instance.
-At this point is *is* important that no other conflicting containers are running on the computer.  *PRO NOTE: Although using ???_PORT variables in the .env file you can do this as well*
+At this point it *is* important that no other conflicting containers are running on the computer.  *PRO NOTE: you can also do this using ???_PORT variables in the .env file*

 Startup the complete instance: